Achievable logoAchievable logo

 Classic wrong answers

 Incorrect answers are written to look convincing, so you have to read them carefully.
-The addition or subtraction of one word can make an answer wrong, as can jumbling up names or dates.
+Adding or removing a single word can make an answer wrong, and so can mixing up names, dates, or relationships.

 • Half right, half wrong